theodox/tadwtf/gimmicks.md

 A list of possible gimmicks

+[outline]

 * Super team
 	- TA, AD, Engineering, Design as a super hero group